 - Written references.

-A case worker will worker closely with you to guide you through the home study process.
+A caseworker will work closely with you to guide you through the home study process.
 They will meet with each member of the family, ask questions about your life, family, past, relationships, and complete a full report of all of the information that they gather.
 They will ensure that your home study meets the requirements for the specific type of adoption you are pursuing.

 Adoption Through Foster Care